shrnav/cloudnative-gam/README.md

 # cloudnative-gam-jdk21
-Application on top of GA-SDK
+Application on top of GA-SDK using jdk 21.

 # Image names pushed in docker: Just use docker compose file to run.